-Dunedin is located on the east coast of the South Island and easily accessible for anyone in the country.
-With regular daily flights from all the major cities, and regular flights from Brisbane, Australia our connectivity internationally remains hassle free.
-But don’t just fly here, the South is best seen by road and we are easy to drive, bus, boat and even train to via one of the World’s Great Train Trips, the Taieri Gorge Railway.
+Dunedin is located on the east coast of the South Island and is easily accessible for everyone.
+With regular daily flights from all major cities in New Zealand, and regular direct flights from Brisbane, Australia our connectivity internationally remains hassle free.
+But don’t just fly here, the South is best seen by road and we are easy to drive, bus, boat and even train to via one of the World’s Great Train Trips, the Taieri Gorge.

-The recently refurbished Dunedin City and Town Hall is the city’s premier venue located in the heart of the city located just minutes’ walk from supporting social event venues and the hotel precinct.
-These facilities sit alongside stunning coastal scenery and remarkable wildlife experiences and the compact nature of Dunedin allows delegates to get a sense that the whole city is their venue, an experience not felt in the larger cities around the world.
+The recently refurbished Dunedin City and Town Hall is the city’s premier venue situated in the heart of the city located just minutes’ walk from supporting social event venues and the hotel precinct.
+The compact nature of Dunedin allows delegates to get a sense that the entire city is their venue, an experience not felt in the larger cities around the world.

 Dunedin is ‘Gig City’ - the most connected city in the Southern Hemisphere, flying the flag for New Zealand’s transformation to becoming a gig nation.
 This combined with Dunedin’s strength and focus in the ICT and medical/health technology sectors presents new opportunities for conferences in the city.
 Dunedin also has a strong Arts and Culture scene highlighted by the recent designation of a UNESCO City of Literature status.